-Title: Career Officer, Astronaut, Experimental Test and Fighter Pilot, Consultant
+Title: Career USAF Officer, Astronaut, Experimental Test and Fighter Pilot, Aerospace Executive and Consultant

 Location: League City, Texas, United States

-Gregory H. Johnson, Col. (Ret), USAF, Career Officer, Astronaut, Experimental Test and Fighter Pilot and Consultant, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in aeronautics.
+Col. Gregory H. Johnson, USAF (Ret), Career USAF Officer, Astronaut, Experimental Test and Fighter Pilot, Aerospace Executive, and Consultant, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in aeronautics.

 For more information, please visit: